-Legal Claims
+Legal Claims and Disputes

 Altius may become party to legal claims arising in the ordinary course of business, including as a result of activities of joint ventures in which it has an interest.
+See Legal Proceedings section in this AIF for details specific to the Corporation.
 There can be no assurance that any such legal claims will not result in significant costs to Altius.
 To mitigate this risk, there are ongoing communications with the parties with whom it does business so that we may be aware of any legal issues and potential operational and financial impacts.
 The Corporation works diligently with counterparties to limit legal issue exposure.